-This Prospectus Supplement supplements the Base Prospectus by incorporating by reference the Annual Report for the fiscal year ended 31 December 2017 of GSI ("GSI's 2017 Annual Report"), containing, in Part II, the Directors' Report and Audited Financial Statements of GSI for the period ended 31 December 2017.
+This Prospectus Supplement supplements the Base Prospectus by incorporating by reference the Annual Report for the twelve months ended 30 November 2019 of Goldman Sachs International ("GSI's 2019 Annual Report"), containing, in Part II, the Directors' Report and Audited Financial Statements of GSI for the period ended 30 November 2019.

-A copy of GSI's 2017 Annual Report has been filed with the CSSF in its capacity as competent authority under the Prospectus Directive.
+A copy of GSI's 2019 Annual Report has been filed with the CSSF in its capacity as competent authority under the Luxembourg Law.

-GSI's 2017 Annual Report is incorporated by reference into, and forms part of, this Prospectus Supplement, and the information contained in this Prospectus Supplement and GSI's 2017 Annual Report shall be deemed to update and, where applicable, supersede any information contained in the Base Prospectus, or any documents incorporated by reference therein.
+GSI's 2019 Annual Report is incorporated by reference into, and forms part of, this Prospectus Supplement, and the information contained in this Prospectus Supplement, GSI's 2019 Annual Report shall be deemed to update and, where applicable, supersede any information contained in the Base Prospectus, or any documents incorporated by reference therein.